anvbackman/Programvaruteknik-DT180G/Project/README.md

     constants.
 * Implementing classes in an organized manner using appropriate inheritance and relationships between classes
 * The intended behavior of each class need to be fulfilled
-* All unit tests and mvn -test need to be passed without issues, ensuring that they produce an expected result
+* All unit tests and mvn test need to be passed without issues, ensuring that they produce an expected result
 * Making sure that the implementations ensures readability and maintainability
 * Provide clear explanations of the implementations using Javadoc, making sure that others may understand it
 * Making sure that the file structure adheres with the specification in the project assignment